schirmer-lab/metagear/docs/_developers/development_guide.md

 The `install.sh` script accepts the following optional parameters:

 - `--install-dir <path>` – Specify a custom installation directory (default: `~/.metagear`)
-- `--pipeline <path>` – Use a local pipeline directory for development instead of downloading from GitHub
+- `--pipeline <path|version>` – Use a local pipeline directory for development OR specify a specific version to install
 - `--utilities <path>` – Use a custom wrapper repository path instead of the default repository

 ### Examples